2023 Best Allied Health Professions Associate Degree Trade Schools in Illinois

 Read full report on Allied Health Professions at Illinois Central College

-Lincoln Land Community College ranked #10 on this year’s Best Allied Health Professions Associate Degree Trade Schools in Illinois list.
-LLCC is a small public school located in the midsize city of Springfield.
+Lincoln Land Community College came in at #10 in this year’s edition of the Best Allied Health Professions Associate Degree Trade Schools in Illinois ranking.
+LLCC is a small public school located in the medium-sized city of Springfield.

 On average, allied health graduates from LLCC take out $14,971 in student loans while working on their Associate Degree.